Cloudless Sulphur Butterfly

 The egg hatches and a tiny caterpillar begins eating and growing.

-The size of the egg, caterpillars, pupa, and adult have been greatly magnified in these pictures.
-The 10-day old caterpillar below is less than two inches long.
+The size of the egg, caterpillars, pupa, and adult have been greatly magnified in these photographs.
+As shown at left, a 10-day old caterpillar is less than two inches long.

-Cloudless sulphur caterpillars can be yellow as shown above, or green as shown immediately below; but regardless of its color, each caterpillar has a yellow stripe along its sides.
+Cloudless sulphur caterpillars can be yellow as shown in the photographs above and left, or green as shown immediately below; but regardless of its color, each caterpillar has a yellow stripe along its sides.
 Caterpillars vary in the number and size of blue markings.
 Some have no blue markings, while others have small spots or wide bands.
 The body has rows of short black points.

 About a day later, the caterpillar molts one more time and the transformation to a chrysalis begins.
 The chrysalis breaks out of the caterpillar skin.
 As the chrysalis contorts its body, the expelled caterpillar skin is slowly pushed up to the posterior end of the animal and the skin falls to the ground.